-This project was created with the assistance of Annie Wang, Sandi Ward, Athena Xu, Willow Ma, Ellie Su, Joan Zou, Jade Atwill, Yue Shu, Jia Yin Tang, Julie Wang, Weijun Yuan, Hsi-Chu Bolick, Lily Kirkhoff, and Cassie Liu.
+This project was created with the assistance of Annie Wang, Sandi Ward, Athena Xu, Willow Ma, Ellie Su, Joan Zou, Jade Atwill, Yue Shu, Jia Yin Tang, Julie Wang, Weijun Yuan, Hsi-Chu Bolick, Lily Kirkhoff, Cassie Liu and Ying Zhang.

 Those who experienced the Cultural Revolution as well as members of China’s younger generation are welcome to participate in a 10-minute interview to share memories, reflections, or opinions.
 Interviews may be conducted in person, or via Skype.
 Interviewees' names will be kept confidential, and identifying features may be disguised in the videos upon request.
 Please contact us.